Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Underlying Model

 We focus on patterns in exogenous variables, for example persistence in \emph{time}; possible extensions to patterns in endogenous variables are briefly discussed in §\ref{apdx:endogenous}.
 Our approach is tailored towards modular (independently changing) mechanisms (see §\ref{sec:num_experiments}; Def.\ \ref{def:causal_modularity_order}).
 Since, on each non-empty $T_s$, the associated graph $G(s)$ (lemma \ref{lemma:graphs_factor_through_states}) is the causal graph in the standard sense of the model in state $s$, it makes sense to assume: \begin{assumption}[Statewise Faithfulness Property] Given $s \in S_T^{\CDAlg}$, then independence $X \independent_{P_s} Y | Z$ in the distribution $P_s(\ldots):=P(\ldots|t\in T_s)$ implies d-separation $X \independent_{G(s)} Y | Z$ in $G(s)$. \end{assumption} And we also immediately obtain (cf.\ \citep[Prop.\,6.31 (p.\,105)]{Elements}): \begin{lemma}[Statewise Markov Property] Given $s \in S_T^{\CDAlg}$, assume $G(s)$ is acyclic, then d-separation $X \independent_{G(s)} Y | Z$ in $G(s)$ implies the corresponding independence $X \independent_{P_s} Y | Z$ in the distribution $P_s(\ldots):=P(\ldots|t\in T_s)$. \end{lemma}

 The information we reconstruct from data concerns the following qualitative properties.
 Their complexity increases with model-complexity, but not with sample-size: \begin{itemize} \item Existence of states: Which model-states exist?
-Which states are reachable? \item Causal graphs of identifiable states: For each identifiable $s\in S_T^{\CDAlg}$, what is $G(s)$? \item Attribution to model properties: Which indicators $R_{ij}$ in the model are non-trivial? \end{itemize} These are supplemented with quantitative information about the form of non-trivial $R_{ij}$.
+Which states are reached? \item Causal graphs of identifiable states: For each identifiable $s\in S_T^{\CDAlg}$, what is $G(s)$? \item Attribution to model properties: Which indicators $R_{ij}$ \emph{in the model} are non-trivial?
+(For example in the presence of hidden confounding and inducing paths, this is \emph{not} implicit in the graphs.) \end{itemize} These are supplemented with quantitative information about the form of non-trivial $R_{ij}$.
 Here complexity necessarily increases with sample-size, so only approximations are possible (even in asymptotic limits): \begin{itemize} \item Temporal location of states: When is the system in state $s$? \Ie approximate $T_s$.
-Or for all states together, approximate $\sigma(t)$. \item Uncertainty quantification: Estimate and represent expected errors. \end{itemize} Giving an estimate for the (temporal) location of regimes is a post-processing step in our framework (see also §\ref{apdx:indicator_resolution}), we focus on the MCD problem.
+Or for all states together, approximate $\sigma(t)$. \item Uncertainty quantification: Estimate and represent expected errors. \end{itemize} Giving an estimate for the (temporal) location of regimes is a post-processing step in our framework (see also §\ref{apdx:indicator_resolution}), we focus on the HCCD problem.
 Especially giving good uncertainty statements on time-resolutions seems relevant.
 Due to the length of this paper, we leave a detailed study of this conceptually separate problem to future work.